global-121/121-platform/README.md

 (See [the glossary](#glossary) for definitions of some terms.)

 - [ ] Define what code gets released. ("_Is the current `main`-branch working?_")
+- [ ] Check the changes since the last release, by replacing `vX.X-X` with the latest release in this URL: `https://github.com/global-121/121-platform/compare/vX.X-X...main`
+  - [ ] Check whether there are any changes to [`services/.env.example`](services/.env.example).
+If there are, then make any configuration changes to the staging-service in the Azure Portal, relating to new/changed/removed `ENV`-variables, changed values, etc.
 - [ ] Define the [`version`](#glossary)-name for the upcoming release.
-- [ ] Update the [CHANGELOG](CHANGELOG.md) with the date + version.
-  - [ ] Create a PR with the changes on the changelog.
-  - [ ] Merge the changes to the `main`-branch.
-- [ ] Make any configuration changes to the staging-service in the Azure Portal.
-According to instructions in the [CHANGELOG](CHANGELOG.md), relating to new/changed/removed `ENV`-variables, changed values, etc.
 - [ ] "[Draft a release](https://github.com/global-121/121-platform/releases/new)" on GitHub
   - [ ] For "Choose a tag": Insert the `version` to create a new tag
-  - [ ] For "Target": Choose the commit which was created as a result of merging the CHANGELOG changes into main
+  - [ ] For "Target": Choose the commit which you would like to release on main
   - [ ] Set the title of the release to `<version>`.
          Only if necessary: Add a short description and/or link to relevant other documents
   - [ ] Publish the release on GitHub (as 'latest', not 'pre-release')